FrodeRanders/oneshotrepo/README.md

 A metadata management system around 'units'.
 Units are immutable entities that can encapsulate dynamic sets of metadata.

+See [this README](db/postgresql/README.md) for instructions for running and preparing PostgreSQL in a Docker container.

 Example of usage:
 ```java
     public void createAUnitAndAssignAttributes() {